Signs and Symptoms of Inhalant Abuse

 Inhalant abuse can be one of the most obvious types of abuse.
-An inhalant abuser may have paint on his face, he (or she) may smell of solvents, he may leave behind bags impregnated with gasses, solvents or paint, there may be piles of rags saturated with paint thinner, degreaser or gasoline.
-When a person is a confirmed, chronic user, he may leave behind piles of empty compressed air cans or nitrous oxide canisters.
+Inhalant abusers may have paint on their faces, may smell of solvents, may leave behind bags impregnated with gasses, solvents or paint, and may deposit piles of rags saturated with paint thinner, degreaser or gasoline.
+When a person is a confirmed, chronic user, they may leave behind piles of empty compressed air cans or nitrous oxide canisters.
 Evidence of inhalant abuse may be very hard to hide for the frequent abuser.
 If a young person is just experimenting with inhalants, detection could be much harder.

-There is such a long list of substances that can be inhaled to produce intoxication, it would be very difficult to lock all of them up.
-The list includes markers, nail polish remover, hair spray, fabric protectors, and dry cleaning fluid.
+There is such a long list of substances that can be inhaled to produce intoxication, it would be very difficult to look all of them up.
+The list includes markers, nail polish remover, hair spray, fabric protectors and dry cleaning fluid.
 Even whipped cream canisters can be used, along with some types of glue.